Central American Journey

 Please note, we can also arrange an airport transfer for you when you arrive.
 Please contact a Travel Advisor for more information.

-31 nights’ multi-share, single sex accommodation is included.
+31 nights’ of multi-share, 4-6 people, single sex accommodation is included.
+3 of those nights will be in unique homestay accommodation, the remaining simple hotels/hostels.
 You will be travelling through countries where cold water showers are common, so please be aware that there may not be hot water showers available.
 In the warm weather, a cool shower will be more than welcome!

 All countries require a valid passport (with minimum 6 months validity).